NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Norgorber - Major Boon.md

-**Major Boon** You become a living secret.
+You become a living secret.

 You are immune to divination effects and attempts to magically alter your memory, unless you choose to be affected or those effects come from a deity, artifact, or similarly powerful source.
 You also can never be tricked or forced by mundane means into uttering a secret you wish to keep.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*